mfrankz/microbiome/README.md

 # 2. Beta Diversity
 ### Beta diversity is a gross measurement of dissimilarity between samples.
 There are several methods that can be used to conduct dimensionality reduction to calculate beta diversity.
 Here, we will use the NMDS method to calculate Bray-Curtis dissimilarity.
 Other methods (e.g., PCoA), can be found [here](https://joey711.github.io/phyloseq/plot_ordination-examples.html).
-Note: click [here](https://github.com/mfrankz/microbiome/blob/main/phyloseq_beta.R) if you would prefer to view the following beta diversity syntax in an R script file.
+*Click [here](https://github.com/mfrankz/microbiome/blob/main/phyloseq_beta.R) if you would prefer to view the following beta diversity syntax in an R script file.*
 Note: you must import the phyloseq/ggplot packages and the phyloseq object ps.
 See instructions above if you have not already completed this step.

 1. Create basic Bray-Curtis plot